corinzarkowski/458-essay-economies/README.md

 the goal of this project (why this project was made?)
 ### Objective
+My goal in this project is to analyze the relationship between geographic wealth and the success of nearby ski areas in order to assess their influence on each other.
+My hypothesis is that the presence of ski areas and the nature of their generally isolated locations attracts those with wealth to the area.
+This creates a feedback loop where the wealthy residents of the area pour money into ski areas, in turn increasing their reputations and building up the wealth of the area.
+H

 the major functions
 list any web map element in use (e.g., scalar bar, north arrow, legend, etc.) if it has.